thakresakshi/Student_management_system/README.md

 # Student_management_system
-the code is avialable in main branch
+the code is avialable in master branch